 The confidence interval is the plus-or-minus figure usually reported in newspaper or television opinion poll results.
 For example, if you use a confidence interval of 4 and 47% percent of your sample picks an answer you can be “sure” that if you had asked the question of the entire relevant population between 43% (47-4) and 51% (47+4) would have picked that answer.

 The confidence level tells you how sure you can be.
-It is expressed as a percentage and represents how often the true percentage of the population who would pick an answer lies within the confidence interval.
+It is expressed as a percentage and represents how often the true percentage of the population who would pick an answer that lies within the confidence interval.
 The 95% confidence level means you can be 95% certain; the 99% confidence level means you can be 99% certain.
-Most researchers use the 95% confidence level.
+Most researchers work for a 95% confidence level.

 When you put the confidence level and the confidence interval together, you can say that you are 95% sure that the true percentage of the population is between 43% and 51%.